-Find out which types of insurance are mandatory in Spain, and what extra coverage you need to protect your lifestyle and family while living in Spain.
+Find out which types of insurance in Spain is mandatory, and what extra coverage you need to protect your lifestyle and family while living in Spain.

-Knowing which insurances are mandatory in Spain and tackling the paperwork to get Spanish insurance can be a challenge for newcomers.
+Knowing which insurances are mandatory in Spain and tackling the paperwork to get Spanish insurance can be a challenge for those relocating to the country.

-This article offers an introduction to insurance in Spain for expats, including information about what the law requires and what you might need in addition to the mandatory Spanish insurances.
+This article offers an introduction to insurance in Spain for expats, including information about what the law requires and what you might need in addition to the compulsory Spanish insurances.
+Sections include:

 Which insurance in Spain is legally required?

-A minimum level of insurance is required by law in Spain, called seguro a terceros.
+Spanish law requires a minimum level of car insurance, called seguro a terceros.
 This covers damage to third parties, fire and theft.
 If you want comprehensive insurance, you should opt for seguro a todo riesgo, which will cover damage to your car, the other car and other matters arising.

 Lower monthly payments may be available if you have proof you haven’t made a claim for several years and/or are willing to pay a higher excess (franquicia).
 In some cases, you might be able to present your accident or insurance history from your previous country of residence.

 Most vehicles require insurance to operate legally, including trucks, RVs, motorbikes, scooters, boats and planes.
-Bicycles do not need insurance.
+However, bicycles do not need insurance.

-Dental work is not typically covered by health insurance policies unless it’s added as a supplement or you take out a separate dental policy.
+Dental work is not typically covered by health insurance policies.
+However, you can add it as a supplement or take out a separate dental policy.
 Study the costs and benefits of a dental insurance policy carefully before taking it out as some simply offer a discount on services.

 Building insurance is not a legal requirement, but it is often recommended if you buy a property in Spain.

 Your mortgage provider may insist that you have building insurance, and will often offer you their in-house deal.
-You are not required to take this, and more competitive options might be available if you shop around.
+However, you are not required to take this and can shop around for more competitive options.

 Look for cover that insures against natural disasters, fire, flood and other damage.
-New builds should be already covered against defective workmanship.
+In addition to this, new builds should already have coverage against defective workmanship.

 Apartment buildings often have insurance included in their service charges.
-This insurance is not a replacement for building insurance: do not make any assumptions about the cover without fully understanding the policy details.
+This insurance is not a replacement for building insurance, so not make any assumptions about the cover without fully understanding the policy details.

-While government-run programs assist the unemployed and those in poverty in Spain, foreigners should check if Spain’s social safety nets are available to them.
+Government-run programs assist the unemployed and those in poverty in Spain, but foreigners should check if Spain’s social safety nets are available to them.

-You should investigate how much you might receive under a state unemployment scheme compared against the costs of life, unemployment and injury insurance.
-This cover can be available through your health insurance provider, pension fund, or separately.
+You should investigate how much you might receive under a state unemployment scheme compared against the costs of unemployment and injury insurance.
+You can get this cover through your health insurance provider, pension fund, or separately.

 If you have a pet in Spain, insurance for domestic animals typically covers medical expenses.
-It may also cover burial or cremation expenses, travel and theft.
-Some services include assistance for finding lost pets.
+In addition to this, it may also cover burial or cremation expenses, travel and theft.
+Some services may also include assistance for finding lost pets.

 A minimal level of travel insurance (seguros de viaje) may be covered by private health insurance: check the level of cover offered.
-If you regularly travel abroad, undertake extreme sports (including skiing or cycling) or visit for extended periods you might consider topping up with specialised travel insurance.
+If you regularly travel abroad, undertake extreme sports (including skiing or cycling) or visit for extended periods, you might consider topping up with specialized travel insurance.